Sim 50 Junior Speedway

-The British made SIM50 was designed for easy riding and seen as an ideal training machine for children and adults alike at a low cost of just £120 in 1978.
-The machine was actually built and designed by the Woodhouse Cornish Company and endorsed by John Louis.
+Designed for easy riding, the British made SIM50 was seen as an ideal training machine for children and adults alike at a low cost of just £120 in 1978.
+Powered by the Anker Laura engine fitted to the Ariel 3, the machine was built and designed by the Woodhouse Cornish Company of Suffolk and endorsed by John Louis.

 Engine: 50cc Two-Stroke